joyent/vera/docs/design_rationale.md

   in *all* configs.
 * Followers should only cast votes for candidates if it is a voter in Cnew or Ccurrent.

+### Ways of getting the cluster config into raft?

+Our method for deploying something like vera would be:

+1. Deploy first.
+First sees that it is the only one, starts itself with a self generated config.
+2. Deploy second.
+Second sees there's already a first, starts itself with no config, waits to be bootstrapped by #1.

+Another way is to pre-determine the number of rafts (and other config information), generate the config, start each raft with that config and let them race as they startup.

+Up until now the second way is what we've been doing with the test clusters.
+So we haven't had any real need to bootstrap one peer from another.